-This course is Web Enhanced.
-All students will be required to login to BLACKBOARD once a week on Tuesday, to check e-mail and complete assignments.
-Assignments will be posted throughout the semester.
+All students will be required to login to BLACKBOARD once a week on Tuesday to check email and complete assignments.
 It is your responsibility to meet the deadlines.
 Students should access Blackboard on a computer and not a cell phone.
 Not all information displays correctly in the Blackboard app or on the cell phone browser.
 Issues caused by using a cell phone for access will be the responsibility of the student.
 For example, if you take a quiz, and it does not work properly, the quiz will not be reset.
 You will receive the grade assigned.
 Late work will not be accepted.

-If you are unable to meet a deadline in this course, send an e-mail and we will discuss your options.
+If you are unable to meet a deadline in this course send an e-mail and we will discuss your options.